 - Any other information you feel is relevant

-- A pamphlet or other materials about your city (if available)
+- A pamphlet or other materials about your city or state/province (if available)

-Once we have this information, JLGC will list it along with your request for a sister relationship on our CLAIR’s website.
+Once we have this information, JLGC will list it along with your request for a sister relationship on our CLAIR website.

 Incidentally, the first North America-Japan sister city affiliation was established between the City of Saint Paul and the City of Nagasaki in 1955.

-CLAIR also provides this service to Japanese prefectures and local governments wishing to initiate sister relationships with states/provinces and local governments in North America.
+CLAIR also provides this service to Japanese prefectures and local governments wishing to initiate sister relationships with states/provinces and local governments in North America or the Caribbean.
 Please click here to view the list of these local governments.

 Other Support for Sister Cities / States

-Besides JLGC’s direct efforts on behalf of sister relationships, we also partner with Sister Cities International and the JET Alumni Association, through JETAA USA, in their efforts to support these relationships.
+Besides JLGC’s direct efforts on behalf of sister relationships, we also partner with Sister Cities International and the JET Alumni Association, through its various chapter or national bodies, including JETAA USA, in their efforts to support these relationships.

 For Sister Cities International, please go to http://www.sister-cities.org/